 01 of 10

 If you don't have time to deal with perennial roses, plant a few containers of annual moss rose, Portulaca grandiflora.
-This South American native blooms throughout the hottest, driest weather, and its succulent foliage shrugs off pests and diseases.
+This South American native blooms through the hottest, driest weather, and its succulent foliage shrugs off pests and diseases.

 02 of 10